B0lB0l5/E-Commerce/README.md

 - **`Express.js`:** A fast, unopinionated, minimalist web framework for Node.js, used for building APIs and web applications.
 - **`MongoDB`:** A NoSQL database used for storing data in a flexible, JSON-like format.
 - **`Mongoose`:** An Object Data Modeling (ODM) library for MongoDB and Node.js, used to model application data and interact with the database.

-- **`Redis`:** An in-memory data store used as a database and cache to improve application performance and speed up data access.

 - **`Vercel`:** A cloud platform for deploying web applications, offering automatic scaling, previews, and global CDN for improved performance.
 - **`Stripe`:** A payment gateway used to facilitate secure online payments between customers and Admin.
 - **`Multer`:** A middleware used to handle file uploads in Node.js applications, used to upload images and files to the server.
 - **`Cloudinary`:** A cloud-based service for managing and storing images and videos, offering APIs for uploading, compressing, and optimizing media.
 It enhances media processing and supports fast distribution via a Content Delivery Network (CDN).
 - **`Nodemailer`:** A module used to send emails from the application to users for account verification, order confirmation, and other events.

-- **`Morgan`:** An HTTP request logger middleware used to log HTTP requests and responses for debugging and monitoring.
-- **`PDFKit`:** A JavaScript library for creating PDF documents in Node.js, allowing developers to generate dynamic PDFs with customizable content and layouts.
-- **`rateLimit`:** A middleware used in web applications to limit the number of requests a user can make to an API within a specified time period, helping to prevent abuse and ensure fair usage of resources.

 ## Features